TrackerLounge/TrackingAndEdgeDetection/README.md

 In this case it isn't very good.

-If we repeat the find_maxima but enable "white background":
+If we repeat the find_maxima but enable "light background":

 <img src='/imageJBinarySegmentation/imagej_find_maxima_segmented_particals_light_background.jpg' width=800>